aced-differentiate/auto_cat/docs/README.md

 ![AutoCat Logo](img/autocat_logo.png){ align=right }

-AutoCat is a suite of python tools for sequential learning with arbitrary candidate metrics for materials applications.
-It additionally has tools for automated structure generation related to catalysis.
+AutoCat is a suite of python tools for **sequential learning for materials applications** and **automating structure generation for DFT catalysis studies.**

 Development of this package stems from [ACED](https://www.cmu.edu/aced/), as part of the ARPA-E DIFFERENTIATE program.

 Below we provide an overview of the key functionalities of AutoCat.
-For additional details please see the User Guide and API sections.
+For additional details please see the User Guide, Tutorials, and API sections.

 ## Sequential Learning

-One of the core philosophies of AutoCat is to provide modular and extensible tooling to facilitate accelerated computational materials discovery workflows.
-Within this submodule are object types for defining a design space, featurizing materials systems, training a regression model, and defining a closed-loop sequential learning iterator.
-The key objects intended for each of these purposes are:
+One of the core philosophies of AutoCat is to provide modular and extensible tooling to facilitate closed-loop computational materials discovery workflows.
+Within this submodule are classes for defining a design space, featurization, regression, and defining a closed-loop sequential learning iterator.
+The key classes intended for each of these purposes are:

 - [**`DesignSpace`**](User_Guide/Learning/sequential#designspace): define a design space to explore

-- [**`Featurizer`**](User_Guide/Learning/featurizers): specify how to featurize the materials for regression
+- [**`Featurizer`**](User_Guide/Learning/featurizers): featurize the systems for regression

 - [**`Predictor`**](User_Guide/Learning/predictors): a regressor for predicting materials properties